euanrussano/Blog_posts/2018-08-04-optimization-excel.md

----
-layout: post
-title: Using MS Excel Solver for Process Optimization
+#Using MS Excel Solver for Process Optimization
----

 A common problem which many engineers face on their jobs is process optimization.
 How to maximize a profit or how to minimize costs of a determined process so as to make it the most profitable possible?
 There is a diversity of mathematical techniques which can be used to solve such problem.
 Most of these techniques differ in its applicability when a problem is linear or non-linear.